 With all of that in mind, I'd be inclined to say Gone Home probably was one of the most important games of the last few years, indie or otherwise.

-MD: Okay, Gone Home's a big one.
+MD: OK, Gone Home's a big one.
 I've already gone and said Limbo's the one that really clawed its way into me.
-So let's go for crunch time: is it even possible to declare one indie game, in this post-XBLA era, "the best", as we could a game from a specific genre, or on a single platform?
+So let's go for crunch time: Is it even possible to declare one indie game, in this post-XBLA era, "the best," as we could a game from a specific genre, or on a single platform?

 Would you agree that Minecraft probably is the indie game of our times?